penmasters/zabbix-book/docs/ch12-zabbix-api/self-engaging.md

 ---
 description: |
-    add a description for SEO.
+    Zabbix API: Automate your monitoring!
+Discover how self-engaging methods create a virtual colleague for automated tasks and management.
 ---

 # Self-engaging